 Most scheduled class time will be spent actively generating data (i.e. labs) or answering questions or performing activities as individuals, small groups, or as a class.

 Students interested in participating in the Biological Oceanography course are required to:

 - Read the course details in their entirety to determine if this is the right course for you. (link below)

-- Write a brief essay expressing interest (including any dietary restrictions) stating that you have read the course details document.
+- Write a brief essay expressing interest and upload to the DUML Travel Course Qualtrics (including any dietary restrictions) stating that you have read the course details document.
 Please state how the class would contribute to your interests and/or professional goals.
 Be sure to include how comfortable you are around boats and your level of swimming proficiency.
-Send your essay to firstname.lastname@example.org.
-Essays will be considered confidential and only read by the instructor.

 BIOLOGY 571A.
 URBAN TROPICAL ECOLOGY (SINGAPORE)

 Experiential field oriented course in Singapore and Malaysia focusing on human ecology, tropical diversity, disturbed habitats, Asian extinctions, and resource management.

 - Block B, Spring 2023, February 13- March 10